ArchiveBox/abx-dl/README.md

 # ⬇️ `abx-dl`

-> A CLI tool to auto-detect and download *everything* available from a URL.
+> A simple all-in-one CLI tool to auto-detect and download *everything* available from a URL.
 > `pip install abx-dl`
 > `abx-dl 'https://example.com/page/to/download'`